bloominstituteoftechnology/Pre-Course-Git-Fu/README.md

  * Staging - When a file has changed at this "remote", you can add the change to the staging area.
 This means you are ready to do somnething with that change.
  * Remote - This is your personal copy on your machine that you are making changes on.
 This is on your computer.
  * Commit - This records changes made to the repository
- * Push - updates references to this repository allowing you to push to a remote server so other people can have access to it.
+ * Push - Allows you to publish your local commits.
+Updates references to this repository allowing you to push to a remote server so other people can have access to it.

 ## Steps to our Lamba School Git Flow
 1. Fork repository